tgherzog/nfl/README.md

 * pandas
 * numpy

-You may also need to modify the path to your python installation
+You may also need to modify the path to your python installation in the shebang path (line 1 of nfl.py).

 ## Data Sources & Updates ##